benmatselby/technical-workshops/git-101/README.md

 Soap box:

 - [Logically atomic commits](https://benmatselby.dev/post/logical-commits/)
 - Please be liberal in information in your commit history.
 It's the only thing that stays with us.
+[Example here.](https://github.com/emisgroup/jenkins-infrastructure/commit/42b3c3f02472a8feb7e9fbe8da93ebbafbdc6953)

 ## Pushing